 Laser cutting is a process that uses a laser beam to cut or engrave materials.
 The machine is computer-driven, based on design data generated by the user.
 Industrially, powerful lasers can cut thick metals.
 In the Product Realization Lab, our lower powered machines are designed to work with thin plastics, woods, and paper materials.

 Complex 3D forms can be assembled from flat-pattern designs.
-Many students use SolidWorks and Adobe Illustrator to generate design data.
+Many students use SolidWorks, Fusion 360, or Adobe Illustrator to generate design data.

 |Universal VLS 4.60 and PLS 6.120|